Work · 2022– · 🇬🇧London

 Selected work

-• Build Speed V-team lead — pulled in partners from Central DevX and DevInfra.
+• Build Speed V-team Tech Lead — pulled in partners from Central DevX and DevInfra.
 Over 2025, builds got 33% faster while the C++ codebase doubled.

-• Multimodal vision in Devmate — added image support to Devmate’s read_file tool and fixed Meta’s internal LLM proxy to pass image content through cleanly.
+• Multimodal vision in Meta’s in-VSCode agent harness — added image support to its read_file tool and fixed Meta’s internal LLM proxy to pass image content through cleanly.